FilippoAiraldi/casadi-nlp/README.md

 # Nonlinear Programming with CasADi

-**casadi-nlp** provides classes and utilities to model, solve and analyse nonlinear programmes (NLPs) in optimization.
+**csnlp** provides classes and utilities to model, solve and analyse nonlinear programmes (NLPs) in optimization.

 In particular, it makes use of the [CasADi](https://web.casadi.org/) framework [[1]](#1) to model the optimization problems and perform symbolic differentiation, as well as the [IPOPT](https://github.com/coin-or/Ipopt) solver [[2]](#2) (though the package can be adapted to other solvers pretty easily).
 The package offers also tools for the sensitivity analysis of NLPs.